dawapaljor/sft-report/src/pages/content/0-report.md

 On several occasions, protesters changed their plans due to safety concerns.
 Tibetan and Uyghur groups had originally planned to march on November 15 to the Hyatt Regency, where Xi was the guest of honor at a banquet, but when they saw the large numbers of CCP supporters gathered outside the hotel and an absence of separate protest zones, they decided against this course of action as they feared it could lead to a potentially violent confrontation.
 Several dozen Tibetans proceeded to the area near the Hyatt Regency, but many Tibetan elders along with Tibetans with children left.<sup>[^64]</sup> (In fact, those protesters who did brave the crowds of CCP supporters were attacked, as shall be seen.)
 Once on site, protesters quickly developed protocols and strategies to ensure their safety.
 Often, the effort required of protesters to protect themselves from pro-CCP attackers distracted significant attention from their original objective, namely, protesting against Xi Jinping.
 All protesters interviewed for this report said they felt in significant danger and were on constant high alert for attacks, stalking, and other forms of harassment, intimidation, and violence.
 The mobilization of the united front as well as more aggressive agents affiliated with the CCP did, in fact, deter protest and create an unsafe environment for protest, thus interfering with protesters’ free speech rights as well as infringing their basic human right to freedom of peaceful assembly.

-<h2  id="tuesdaynov14" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Tuesday, November 14</h2>
+<h2  id="tuesdaynov14" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Tuesday, November 14</h2>

 *First day of Xi’s Visit to San Francisco*